robthide37/A3dp-Slicer/doc/How to build - Windows.md

 ### Install the tools

-Install Visual Studio Community 2019 from [visualstudio.microsoft.com/vs/](https://visualstudio.microsoft.com/vs/).
+Install Visual Studio Community 2022 (preferred) or 2019 from [visualstudio.microsoft.com/vs/](https://visualstudio.microsoft.com/vs/).
 Older versions are not supported as PrusaSlicer requires support for C++17.
+Newer versions are not supported as they have not been fully tested and determined to be compatible.

 Select all workload options for C++ and make sure to launch Visual Studio after install (to ensure that the full setup completes).

 Install git for Windows from [gitforwindows.org](https://gitforwindows.org/)